thuzarwin/open-data-sprints/docs/project-product-evals.rst

 ..
 AUTHOR INSTRUCTIONS: What artifacts will be delivered by this project?
 Examples include specific documents, progress reports, feature sets, performance data, events, or presentations.
 Use as many (or few) bullet points as you like.

--One of the above
+- One of the above
--2 of three
+- 2 of three
--All 3
+- All 3
--End of Project Report
+- End of Project Report

 Key users/customers